utpalbora/compilers.cse.iith.ac.in/_pages/bullseye.md

   <img src="{{ site.url }}{{ site.baseurl }}/images/projects/bullseye/bullseye_system.png" width="100%">
 </figure>

-We propose various approximations of Miss set 𝑀. First, we propose a simple statistical approximation.
-Second, we propose linearization method, where the mathematical theory is based on
+We propose various approximations of Miss set 𝑀. We propose a simple statistical approximation and linearization method, where the mathematical theory is based on
 Handelman’s theorem.
-Here, we extend the earlier characterization of positive polynomials over a polytope by Feautrier, and polynomial linearizations by Maréchal et al. Here, we propose to approximate 𝑀 using sub-polyhedral (interval and octagon) template polyhedra to provide a highly scalable linearization.
-Another linearization is proposed which is based on mathematical theory of Bernstein polynomials, and Bernstein expansion over convex polytope by Clauss et al.
+We extend the earlier characterization of positive polynomials over a polytope by Feautrier, and polynomial linearizations by Maréchal et al. For scalable solutions, we propose to approximate 𝑀 using sub-polyhedral (interval and octagon) template polyhedra to provide a highly scalable linearization.
+Another linearization is proposed based on mathematical theory of Bernstein polynomials, and Bernstein expansion over convex polytope by Clauss et al.

 ![image]({{ site.url }}{{ site.baseurl }}/images/projects/bullseye/Bullseyevshaystack.png){: style="float: left"; height="50%" width="50%"}